jr-grenoble/tags/docs/README.md

 Note: this file is hardlinked into the root project directory.

-# Tags
+# Ю tags

-**Tags** are a self contained [Typescript](https://www.typescriptlang.org/) library that provides chainable, parametrizable tags for [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) as well as other text processing utilities.
+**Ю tags** are a self contained [Typescript](https://www.typescriptlang.org/) library that provides chainable, parametrizable tags for [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals) as well as other text processing utilities.

 This is an opinionated library.
 It provides reasonable (i.e. fitting my taste) options only.